 Individuals who identify as polyamorous may consider themselves "Ethical Sluts".
 Not all ethical sluts are polyamorous, and not all people in polyamorous relationships have the "ethical slut" attitude.
-The difference between a polyamorist and a swinger is that the former seeks out full-spectrum relationships with each of his or her partners.
-The latter is largely there for the sex, often for the novelty of an unfamiliar (or unconquered) partner.
+The difference between a polyamorist and a swinger is that a polyamorous person has broad-spectrum involvement in their partners' lives.
+Swingers are largely there for the sex, often for the novelty of an unfamiliar partner.

 Done with after the credits in Kanokon's Gecko Ending — Chizuru wins, and Nozomu is Put on a Bus...
 But wait, she returns after the credits and they decide to share Kouta.
 Which kinda sucks for him, as both of them are extremely oversexed yōkai (Japanese demons), and he's mostly Asexual.
 Of course, he doesn't get a say in the matter.